-Since the first cases of human immunodeficiency virus (HIV) infection was identified, the number of children infected with HIV has risen dramatically in developing countries, the result of an increased number of HIV-infected women of childbearing age in these areas.
+Since the first cases of human immunodeficiency virus (HIV) infection were identified, the number of children infected with HIV has risen dramatically in developing countries, the result of an increased number of HIV-infected women of childbearing age in these areas.
 HIV is a retrovirus and can be transmitted vertically, sexually, or via contaminated blood products or IV drug abuse.

 The number of kids who get infected with HIV each year is going down.
 At the end of 2015, 2.6 million children throughout the world ages 15 and younger were living with the virus, but only about one-third of them were getting treatment.